Over-Mind1/Over-Mind1/README.md

 ## 👨‍💻 About Me

-🎓 Graduated with a B.Sc. in Computer Science from **October 6 University (O6U)**
+🎓 Graduated with a B.Sc. in Computer Science from **October 6 University (O6U).**
-🤖 Passionate about **Artificial Intelligence**, **Machine Learning**
+🤖 Passionate about **Artificial Intelligence**, **Machine Learning.**
-⚙️ I love building smart, data-driven systems that solve real-world challenges
+⚙️ I love building smart, data-driven systems that solve real-world challenges.
-🌍 Always learning and exploring the frontiers of deep learning and applied data science
+🌍 Always learning and exploring the frontiers of deep learning and applied data science.

 ---